-- processor dynamic voltage and frequency scaling: Processors have the ability to dynamically change the voltage and frequency of the processor system based upon the load demand or activity level of the processor; - processor low power idle state: Idle processor cores are able to reduce applied voltage below minimum operating voltage during periods of inactivity; and - dynamic memory low power state: Memory devices are put into low power states during periods of inactivity such as the current self-refresh implementations in DDR memory.
+processor dynamic voltage and frequency scaling: Processors have the ability to dynamically change the voltage and frequency of the processor system based upon the load demand or activity level of the processor;

-Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this Standard.
+processor low power idle state: Idle processor cores are able to reduce applied voltage below minimum operating voltage during periods of inactivity; and the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.